shwina/still-magic/_en/package.md

 -   And may not have permission to write into the directory that contains system-wide packages
     -   E.g., on a cluster
 -   Solution: use a [virtual environment](#g:virtual-environment)
+    -   Slowly being superceded by more general solutions like [Docker][docker], but still the easiest solution for most of us
 -   `pip install virtualenv`
 -   `virtualenv test`
     -   Creates a new directory called `test`